The light was fading.

 "Do you want to talk?
 I'm here if you want to talk..."

 Downstairs, a door closed.
-At the same time the light dimmed further as the sun, already muffled by a white blanket of cloud cover, sank behind the buildings across the street.
+At the same time the sun, already muffled by a white blanket of cloud cover, vanished behind the buildings across the street.

 Clinging to the windowsill, he looked down at them as if he was seeing them for the first time.
 Both trembling under that white-knuckled grip - the left worse than the right.
 Split knuckles on the right hand.
 Blood under the fingernails...